phu0ngng/nccl/doc/source/usage/communicators.rst

 NCCL provides a set of features to allow applications to recover from fatal errors such as a network failure, a node failure, or a process failure.
 When such an error happens, the application should be able to call *ncclCommAbort* on the communicator to free all resources, then create a new communicator to continue.

+For more advanced recovery, the *ncclCommShrink* function with *NCCL_SHRINK_ABORT* can be used to create a new communicator by removing failed ranks from the existing communicator while safely handling in-progress operations.
+This approach is particularly useful in distributed environments where only some ranks have failed.

 In order to abort NCCL communicators safely, NCCL requires applications to set communicators as nonblocking and make sure no thread is calling any NCCL operations while calling *ncclCommAbort*.
 After nonblocking is set, all NCCL calls